avajs/ava/readme.md

 The thrown value *must* be an error.
 It is returned so you can run more assertions against it.

-`expected` can be a constructor, in which case the thrown value must be an instance of the constructor.
-It can be a string, which is compared against the thrown error's message, or a regular expression which is matched against this message. `expected` does not need to be specified.
+`expected` can be a constructor, in which case the thrown error must be an instance of the constructor.
+It can be a string, which is compared against the thrown error's message, or a regular expression which is matched against this message.
+You can also specify a matcher object with one or more of the following properties:

+* `instanceOf`: a constructor, the thrown error must be an instance of
+* `is`: the thrown error must be strictly equal to `expected.is`
+* `message`: either a string, which is compared against the thrown error's message, or a regular expression, which is matched against this message
+* `name`: the expected `.name` value of the thrown error

+`expected` does not need to be specified.
 If you don't need it but do want to set an assertion message you have to specify `null`.

 Example: